religionhistory/SCCSR/data_clean/README.md

 This table lists metadata for entries published in the Database of Religious History (DRH).
 Connected to other tables through `entry_id`, `region_id` columns.

-Note: should we include editor here as well?
-We probably should.

 ### Columns

 Name/Property | Datatype | Description